 The condensed general purpose financial statements include the accounts of the Company and its Segregated Accounts.
 All transactions between Segregated Accounts have been eliminated.
-This is the first year the Company has prepared condensed general purpose financial statements as in prior years US GAAP financial statements were prepared, as such all comparative information presented herein is unaudited.

 4. SIGNIFICANT ACCOUNTING POLICIES

 Use of Estimates

 The preparation of financial statements in accordance with the Legislation requires us to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ materially from our estimates.